Statue of Unity: History

-Then chief minister of Gujarat, Narendra Modi announced the project on 7 October 2013 to mark the beginning of his tenth year as the chief minister of the state.
+Then-chief minister of Gujarat Narendra Modi announced the project on 7 October 2013 to mark the beginning of his tenth year as the chief minister of the state.

 A society named Sardar Vallabhbhai Patel Rashtriya Ekta Trust (SVPRET) was formed under the chairmanship of the Chief Minister of Gujarat, to execute the project.

 The Statue of Unity Movement was started in 2013 to collect the iron needed for the statue by asking farmers to donate their used farming instruments.
 By 2016, a total of 135 metric tonnes of scrap iron had been collected and about 109 tonnes of it was used to make the foundation of the statue after processing.
 A marathon titled Run For Unity was held on 15 December 2013 in Surat and Vadodara in support of the project.

 Design and construction

-Vallabhbhai Patel was an Indian independence leader responsible for India's unification out of 562 princely states.
+Vallabhbhai Patel was an Indian independence leader responsible for India's unification out of the former British India and 562 princely states.